-- With rates rising, investors are wondering what that could mean for their midstream energy investments and other yieldoriented securities. - A combination of an accommodative monetary policy and stimulative fiscal policy has driven trailing inflation to historical highs.
-While the persistence of this inflation continues to be debated, the result remains a clear preference for inflation protected holdings including commodities and real assets. - MLPs and pipelines companies outperformed bond returns in 13 of 16 periods of rising rates since 2001 by an average margin of 11.7% and 10.7%, respectively.
+• MLPs and pipelines companies outperformed bond returns in 13 of 16 periods of rising rates since 2000 by an average margin of 13.7% and 10.9%, respectively.
 Pipeline companies have typically fared better than bonds and other yield-oriented securities during a rising interest rate environment, but it is important to remember that they are not immune.